-8.7.0.3 Although not specifically intended to, the strategic strategic gap will also help to protect the church and school, both valuable listed buildings, from encroachment by development which would compromise their settings.
+8.7.0.3 The strategic gap will also help to protect the church and school, both valuable listed buildings, from encroachment by development which would compromise their settings.

 "In terms of preserving the character of the village, protection of the Area of Outstanding Natural Beauty is a priority as is the preservation of the Strategic Gap between Middle and Lower Tysoe."